We are off to see the Wizard….

 The year we decided to return to Oz for the festival, we lucked out with their celebrity guests.
 The Grand Marshal of the parade this year was Ken Page, who I recognized from his fantastic role as “Marsha Dimes” in Torch Song Trilogy, Oogie Boogie in Nightmare Before Christmas, his role in Dream Girls, and many other film & television appearances.
 His connection to the world of OZ was that he played the cowardly lion in a stage production of The Wiz.
 Gregory Maguire, the author of the book “Wicked” (the hit musical of the same name is based on his book), was also doing a book signing.
 Nick had just read the book, and we both loved the musical, so this was a definite highlight.
 I didn’t get to meet Ken Paige, but Nick got a photo with Gregory Maguire and his book signed, which he will cherish.

 We welcome you to Munchkin Land

 In town, you will find the All Things OZ Museum, where they have a pretty impressive collection of OZ-tastic artefacts and memorabilia, including books, photos, movie props, stage costumes, autographs, and so much more.
 You can buy some souvenirs here and at other shops in town throughout the year – not only during Oz-stravaganza.
 The town takes their love of The Wizard of Oz very seriously.
-They even have the Yellow Brick Casino, which is a perfect place to finish off your Wizard of Oz adventure.
+They even have the Yellow Brick Casino, a perfect place to finish your Wizard of Oz adventure.
 It has all of the details covered – the name, the mural of the characters, the sculpture of a tornado at the entrance, the carpet, the Winged monkeys, and more.

 Check out our article on Unusual Museums – featuring All About OZ